 The Down Under: Travels in a Sunburned Country by Bill Bryson

 I had heard a lot about Bill Bryson’s writing and always wanted to pick it up.
 But some or the other book kept me away from it.
-Those of you who aren’t familiar with Bryson, he is known for showing a country in his unique way.
+For those of you who aren’t familiar with Bryson, he is known for showing a country in his unique way.
 Think of history meets comedy meets cynicism.
-The best part, though is his writing, is astonishingly affectionate and delightfully breezy.
+The best part though is his writing, is astonishingly affectionate and delightfully breezy.
 After reading, some information-laden books like – Homo Sapiens, History of Jerusalem and Contagious- I decided to read a “fun” book.
 Bill Bryson’s name came to me, and I picked up one of his books.
-Here is my book review on The Down Under: Travels in a Sunburned Country by Bill Bryson.
+Here is my book review of The Down Under: Travels in a Sunburned Country by Bill Bryson.

 “Australia is the world’s sixth-largest country and its largest island.
 It is the only island that is also a continent, and the only continent that is also a country.
 It was the first continent conquered from the sea and the last.
 It is the only nation that began as a prison.” – Bill Bryson

 Most travelogues tell a story linearly.
-Stating out what led the authors to take on the journey, essential events, learning through the journey.
+Stating what led the authors to take on the journey, essential events, and learning through the journey.
 The Down Under by Bill Bryson, however, chooses a different path.
 Bill, takes us through all the regions of Australia which he affectionately categorised as – the outback, civilised Australia and around the edge.
 He travelled to all of these regions at different points in time.
 This book is a compilation of his wacky encounters and hilarious anecdotes in this one book.

 “No one knows, incidentally, why Australia’s spiders are so extravagantly toxic; capturing small insects and injecting them with enough poison to drop a horse would appear to be the most literal case of overkill.
 Still, it does mean that everyone gives them lots of space.”
 Bill Bryson

-One thing that stands out across the book is Australia’s flora and fauna.
+One thing that stands out in the book is Australia’s flora and fauna.
 No, not just the fact that it is so diverse.
 But the fact that everything is deadly in Australia.
 Bryson doesn’t miss a chance to share an anecdote about the nasty fauna and flora of Australia.
 It starts with sociopathic jellyfish, deadly spiders in the toilet, homicidal crocodiles and even murderous rip currents!
-The Down Under is filled with hair raising hilarity.
+The Down Under is filled with hair-raising hilarity.
 Bill Bryson puts himself in some of the most distressing situations.
 Which most Australians dismiss by calling these situations “uncomfortable.”
-Ultimately Bill concludes that Australians are so surrounded with the danger that they have evolved an entirely new vocabulary to deal with it.
+Ultimately Bill concludes that Australians are so surrounded by the danger that they have evolved an entirely new vocabulary to deal with it.